PROGRAMS & SERVICES

 Here are some of the benefits…

 - Beneficial reuse.
-The ash has more than half the acid neutralizing ability of ag lime.
+Wood ash has more than half the acid neutralizing ability of ag lime.
 Ag lime has an ENP (Effective Neutralizing Power) of 1000 ENP per ton.
 PCA wood ash, from burned tree bark, has ranged from 510 to 1188 ENP per ton;

 - Reduced landfill costs and improved environmental quality by removing large volumes from concentrated landfill disposal (averaging 22 tons per load up to 4 loads per day produced in International Falls);